getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 ## Core Grav Event Hooks

-There are several core Grav hooks that are triggered during the processing of a page:
+There are several core Grav event hooks that are triggered during the processing of a page:

 #### onFatalException